 Food & Drink

-Fresh Mediterranean flavors influenced by Italy and Greece, complemented by rustic cooking, make cuisine in Zadar utterly delightful.
+Fresh Mediterranean flavors influenced by Italy and Greece, complemented by rustic cooking, make Zadar’s Croatian cuisine utterly delightful.

 You’ll encounter an array of grilled fish dishes, paprika-flavored meat, seafood, bean stews, and herby flatbreads.
 It’s all too easy to while away an afternoon with a crisp white wine and a platter of cured ham and salty cheese.